-WASHINGTON (AP) -- The Commerce Department reports on how much wholesalers adjusted their stockpiles in September and how much their sales changed.
-The report will be released at 10 a.m.
-Eastern Friday.
+WASHINGTON (AP) -- The Commerce Department reports how much U.S. wholesale businesses adjusted stockpiles in May in response to their sales.
+The report will be issued at 10 a.m.
+Eastern on Thursday.

 - Professional Services